 Uranium (chemical symbol U) was discovered by a German chemist, Martin Klaproth in 1789.
 It is a heavy element (18.7 times as dense as water) that is very abundant in nature.
 However, what makes Uranium special is its isotope, Uranium 235 (U-235), which, under certain conditions can be readily split and release a large amount of energy.

 Uranium, much like oil and coal, has a specific market for which it is sold.
 However, as we will see, the Uranium market is much more volatile than others like coal and oil.
-I believe this volatility will play a great roll in the use of nuclear power in the future.
+I believe this volatility will play a great role in the use of nuclear power in the future.
 But, before we can come to these conclusions we must gain and understand of the Uranium market as well as knowledge on the advantages and disadvantages of nuclear power.

 First we need to understand the advantages and disadvantages of nuclear power so we can understand why nuclear power is used, and therefore why we care about the price market of Uranium.
 To begin, nuclear power has very little pollution.
 When functioning properly, nuclear power has no harmful impact to the environment around it with the exception of the times when uranium or water must be transported to the nuclear power plant.
 The next major advantage of nuclear power is that it produces a large amount of energy for essentially only the price of the Uranium used in the plant.
 This is the main reason we care about the volatility of the Uranium price market.
 Nuclear power plants virtually have no constraints on where it can operate.
 Other energy sources such as wind, solar or hydro energy resources require specific environments to operate.
 In addition to this, nuclear power plants require little attention when functioning properly, being able to produce energy for up to a year before needing new Uranium.
 Finally, nuclear power is an almost unlimited source of power.
 Based on the amount of Uranium needed to fuel a reactor and the abundance of Uranium in the Earth, there will be plenty of nuclear energy to go around.

 Nuclear energy, on the other hand, does have some disadvantages that we must take into consideration.
-To start, nuclear energy has a large environmental impact which stems mainly from how we obtain the Uranium used for reactors, how we transport Uranium, as well as the disposal of Uranium once it is used up.
+To start, nuclear energy has a large environmental impact, which stems mainly from how we obtain the Uranium used for reactors, how we transport Uranium, as well as the disposal of Uranium once it is used up.
 Again, we can see why we care so much about the price of Uranium.
 If we have to pay a high price for Uranium and a high price to clean it up, it may not be worth buying.

 The next problem with nuclear power is a continuation of the environmental problems with using nuclear energy.
 The waste produced by nuclear reactors is highly radioactive and very hot.
 It will eat through anything that holds it.
 So, as of now, we just bury the waste underground and wait for it to decay.

-Nuclear energies biggest con is the scare of the nuclear accident.
+Nuclear energy’s biggest con is the scare of the nuclear accident.
 Everyone always hears about the times when nuclear power plants don’t function properly and “meltdown”, causing extreme damage to the area and, in turn, causing a large amount of money to be put into cleaning up the waste.

 Now that we see the some of the major advantages and disadvantages of nuclear power, we can adequately examine the price market for Uranium and come to a conclusion about how this price market will affect the future of nuclear power.